gimmer/RPG-Maker-MV-Plugins/Plugins/Gimmer_SpottingPlayers/README.md

 A plugin that allows events to be given cones of vision, and to run a common event when the player enters their line of sight

+### Requirements
+YEP_StopPlayerMovement is required currently.
+Later version will use my own method for this

 ### How to Use
 Include the following entry in the event's note field:
 * canSpotPlayer:up-right-down-left (replacing each word with a number)